jbsiraudin/jbsiraudin.github.io/blog/2021-07-02-binomial-hades.md

 :::info

 Sissa only asks for the quantity on the last square, since the last square contains as many grains as the rest of the squares on the board.
-Another fun and unintuitive properties of this problem.
+Another fun and unintuitive property of this problem.

 :::